pappavis/micropython-sx1509-library/README.md

 # micropython-sx1509-library
-Micropython driver for SX1509 16-channel GPIO with LED Driver and Keypad Engine
+Micropython driver for SX1509 16-channel GPIO with LED Driver and Keypad Engine.
 This library is work-in-progress.

 <img src="https://cdn.sparkfun.com/r/500-500/assets/parts/1/0/9/5/6/13601-01.jpg" width="10%" hieght="10%">

+# IMPORTANT!!
+ * PWM & Keypad engine not working yet.
+ * Only pins 8 to 15 working as digital expander pins much like a PCF8574.

-# Current status:
+# Change log:
 - 0.0.1 20201021 First release.
 It can reset, can read & write a value to pin 0.
 - 0.0.2 20201029
   * Functional working: <i>digitalWrite(pinNr, True|False)</i> works.